iamyu/PoC-FlashGrid/FAQ.md

         GRID       Good    AllNodes  NORMAL  10240     9496     0             0          No      Enabled    3/3
         --------------------------------------------------------------------------------------------------------

+**IO Stress Test**

     Q: what is the IO Stack difference w/o ReadLocal?
+    A:

+    Q: Max number of Data disk changes alone with the VM size? any best practise/suggest about the disk group?
+    A:

     Q: VM Shutdown process/sequence?
+    A: link "https://kb.flashgrid.io/maintenance" does not work.

+    Q: How to rename DiskGroup DATA -> P30?
+    A:

+    Q: Do I have to distrubute the storage to node equally?
+Can i add 1 disk on node 1 and two disk on Node 2 for one DG?
+    A:

+    Q: Can I use disk size ovre 4T Premium SSD? disk size over 4TB does not support ReadOnly/ReadWrite Cache.
+    A:

+    Q: does is matter for "The number of quorum disks is fewer than the recommended minimum of 1 for this disk group configuration"?
+    A: as the main task is to test IO performance. only two disks are added to the DiskGroup. the group state is Good now. after cluster reboot.

+    Q: what is the suggested process for creating DB on P30, P60 and P80 DG for IO Stress Test? situaitons like:

+        - AU size recommend for differnent DG due to disk size?
+        - sperate data file and REDO log to different DG
+        - do i need to manaually config SPA and PGA everytime when scaling?
+    A:

+    Q: Shall we enable SWAP disk. when creating DB, this is warning for SWAP space is too small. by default Azure VM does not create SWAP on Temp disk.
+    A: